swethase22/Encryptix/README.md

 This project implements an AI agent that plays the classic game of Tic-Tac-Toe against a human player.
 The AI is designed to be unbeatable by using the Minimax algorithm ensuring that it always makes the optimal move.
 This project serves as an excellent introduction to game theory and basic search algorithms.</p>

 <h3>Features : </h3>
-<p>Unbeatable AI: Implements the Minimax algorithm to make the AI player unbeatable.
+<p>Unbeatable AI: Implements the Minimax algorithm to make the AI player unbeatable.</p>
-Human vs. AI: Play against the AI in a standard Tic-Tac-Toe game.
+<p>Human vs. AI: Play against the AI in a standard Tic-Tac-Toe game.</p>
-Interactive Interface: Simple console-based interface for playing the game.</p>
+<p>Interactive Interface: Simple console-based interface for playing the game.</p>

 </html>